 When someone who has been abusing drugs or alcohol suddenly stops using these chemicals, the body undergoes a process of withdrawal as it adjusts and adapts to the cessation.
 The withdrawal process often involves physical and emotional symptoms, some of which can be uncomfortable and even dangerous.
 Detox consists of the process of a patient’s body ridding itself of the unhealthy chemicals that have accumulated during the period of drug or alcohol abuse.

 - Detoxification and Substance Abuse Treatment (PDF)

 Benefits of Detoxing in a Facility instead of at Home

 Detox can occur either on an inpatient or outpatient basis.
 If detox occurs for a patient who remains at home, this outpatient care typically involves the patient spending time at a facility during the day and returning home at night.
-A disadvantage of this type of detox involves the potential for relapse during the time spent away from the facility.
-Inpatient care at a facility offers 24-hour care and supervision, which can be advantageous for an addict who may not be able to successfully avoid the temptation to use drugs or alcohol.
+A disadvantage of this type of detox consists of the potential for relapse during the time spent away from the facility.
+Inpatient care at a facility offers 24-hour care and supervision, which can be advantageous for an addict who may not be able to avoid the temptation to use drugs or alcohol successfully.
 Inpatient detox also offers a higher level of medical care for patients who may need it.

 - Substance Abuse Treatment for Injection Drug Users: A Strategy with Many Benefits (PDF)

 - Inpatient Medical Detoxification for Chemical Dependency (PDF)

 Symptoms of Withdrawal from Various Types of Drugs and Alcohol